apache/incubator-kie-kogito-runtimes/README.md

 Installing and configuring git
 ------------------------------

-* Install it in your OS:
+* Install git in your OS:

     * Linux: Install the package git